Colonial Conquest

 Colonial Conquest is a turn-based strategy video game developed by Strategic Simulations and released in 1985 for the Atari 8-bit computers and Commodore 64, followed by the Apple II in 1986.
 Ports by Andromeda Software were released for the Atari ST in 1987 and PC-98 in 1989.

 A game titled Colonial Conquest II was released for Amiga in 1994, but it is unrelated to the original game by SSI.

-A reboot, titled Colonial Conquest, was released in 2015 on Steam, following a successful Kickstarter campaign to develop a game that would be an "homage" to the original game.
+A reboot, titled Colonial Conquest, was released in 2015 on Steam, following a successful Kickstarter campaign to develop a game that would be a "homage" to the original game.